deep-shekhar/multithreading/README.md

 # Vowel Count

-Counts all vowels in specified text files using multithreading.
-Mutual exclusion is used to lock processing to avoid conflicts.
+Counts all vowels in text files that are given as input by the user using Multithreading, pthread.h library of the c++ is used for the implementation

 # Sleeping Barber